out-of-cheese-error/mars2020api/README.md

-# Perseverance Rover Image API
+# Perseverance Rover Image API (with a touch of image processing)

 Python API for downloading [NASA's Perseverance Rover](https://mars.nasa.gov) images and metadata.